 Located in the New Orleans Convention Center, NOLA ChristmasFest is a multi-day, indoor festival featuring ice skating, snowball fights, rock climbing, ice sliding, and other family-friendly activities.
 The event traditionally takes place during the last two weeks of December, and Santa makes an appearance during the first week.
 In 2020, however, the in-person event has been canceled and replaced with a host of online programming—holiday crafts, baking, dance classes, nightly book reading with iconic characters, and more.

-Canal Street-Home for the Holidays is a series of events for children and adults of all ages who visit the downtown street throughout the month of December.
-Canal Street, a wide expanse that separates the French Quarter and American Sector, is beautifully decorated every year.
-Events include a Christmas parade, outdoor movie, block party and Reindeer Run and Romp, a 5K-race, 1-mile fun run and 1/2 mile "Eggnog Jog" that starts and ends at the Outlet Collection at Riverwalk in Spanish Plaza.
+Canal Street's Home for the Holidays event offers a series of family-centric activities for visitors throughout the month of December.
+Canal Street—a wide expanse that separates the French Quarter and the American Sector—is beautifully decorated every year.
+Activities typically include a Christmas parade, outdoor movies, a block party, and themed races like the Reindeer Run and Romp and Eggnog Jog.
+The event is held by the Downtown Development District.
+In 2020, it's been canceled.

 Fulton Street—located in the Warehouse and Arts Districts of New Orleans—is a pedestrian-friendly mall lined with restaurants and shops.
 During the holidays, this street comes alive with beautiful decor, featuring faux snow, a Christmas tree, a holiday boardwalk, and a visit from Santa.
 Dates are released on their website each year, including the best time to view the lighting display.
 In 2020, however, Miracle on Fulton Street has been canceled.